Ancestry Visas – An Overview

-Once granted, the UK Ancestry Visa allows individuals to work, study and live in the UK for up to five years, after which time they may also be eligible to apply for indefinite leave to remain and in turn, British citizenship.
-The UK Ancestry Visa really does offer a unique opportunity for those with a strong ancestral connection to the UK to live and work in the country for an extended period of time, plus the benefit of a pathway to permanent residency and British citizenship.
+If granted, the UK Ancestry Visa allows holders to work, study, and live in the UK for up to five years, after which time they may also be eligible to apply for Indefinite Leave to Remain and, in turn, British citizenship.
+The UK Ancestry Visa offers a unique opportunity for those with a strong ancestral connection to the UK to live and work in the country for an extended period of time.
+It’s a visa with far less stringent eligibility criteria than many others and one that doesn’t discriminate against you, regardless of your level of education or occupation.
+It’s also a visa that benefits from a clear pathway to settlement and British citizenship.

 • Commonwealth Citizenship: The applicant must be a Commonwealth citizen, which includes citizens of Australia, Canada, New Zealand, and many other countries.
 A full list of eligible nationalities is provided further down the page.

-• Ancestry Requirement: The applicant must have a grandparent who was born in the UK, the Channel Islands or the Isle of Man.
+• Ancestry Requirement: The applicant must have a grandparent born in the UK, the Channel Islands, or the Isle of Man.
 The grandparent must have been born before 31 March 1922 if the applicant is applying based on their grandparent’s birth in the Republic of Ireland.

-• Age: The applicant must be 17 years or over.
+• Age: The applicant must be 17 years or older.

 • Financial Requirements: The applicant must be able to support themselves and any dependents financially without relying on public funds.
-They must provide evidence that they have enough money to support themselves for the entire duration of their stay in the UK.
+They must prove they have enough money to support themselves in the UK.

 • Intention to Work: The applicant must provide evidence of their intention to work in the UK during their stay.